Eiffel Tower Viewing Deck, Paris Las Vegas

 Las Vegas, NV 89109

 One of the newer attractions along the Vegas Strip, the High Roller is the world’s largest Ferris Wheel, at 550 feet tall.
 Located at the end of the bustling promenade of the LINQ Hotel, High Roller allows visitors to enjoy spectacular views of Las Vegas, particularly during the early evening hours.
 Discounts are available online, including the popular Happy Hour cabins with an open bar, with tickets available from 12 pm to 1 am daily.
 Discounts are also available for seniors, US military members, students and Nevada residents.
-The High Roller is also available for special occasions like bachelor/bachelorette parties, birthdays, family reunions and corporate gatherings.
-The LINQ Hotel is offering a hotel package that includes two complimentary tickets to the High Roller.

 300 Stewart Ave.